Skype is a widely used telecommunications application and if you’re planning on using it, we are here to guide you through the entire process.

 To enable/disable video click on the Video icon.

 To mute/unmute yourself click on the Microphone icon.
 If you mute yourself to avoid background noise from getting heard, you may consider getting Krisp.
 It will mute all the background noise from both sides of the call instead of you.
 It will definitely save you a lot of muting/unmuting hustles.
+Check out how to set up Krisp with Skype.

 You can send instant messages during the call as well, just click on the Chat icon in the bottom left corner of the caller screen and your chat window will slide in from the left.